neontribe/www/CONTRIBUTING.md

 WIP:

-## Getting tickets ready to be worked on

-- weekly meeting to discuss open tickets
-- tickets should be left in the backlog or closed if vetoed
-- anyone can create issues
-- creating an issue involves writing up a compelling argument for a feature, perhaps pictures.
-Adding a definition of done is important, doesn't have to be acceptance criteria

 ## Review process

 Two or more peers need to approve the commit, when reviewing check the code for errors and check that it achieves the definition of done for the ticket